d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 # Convolutional Neural Networks (LeNet)

+We are now ready to put all of the tools together to deploy your first fully-functional convolutional neural network.
 In our first encounter with image data we applied a [Multilayer Perceptron](../chapter_deep-learning-basics/mlp-scratch.md) to pictures of clothing in the Fashion-MNIST data set.
-Both the height and width of each image were 28 pixels.
-We expanded the pixels in the image line by line to get a vector of length 784, and then used them as inputs to the fully connected layer.
-However, this classification method has certain limitations:

-1. The adjacent pixels in the same column of an image may be far apart in this vector.
-The patterns they create may be difficult for the model to recognize.
-In fact, the vectorial representation ignores position entirely - we could have permuted all $28 \times 28$ pixels at random and obtained the same results.
-2. For large input images, using a fully connected layer can easily cause the model to become too large, as we discussed previously.

-As discussed in the previous sections, the convolutional layer attempts to solve both problems.
-On the one hand, the convolutional layer retains the input shape, so that the correlation of image pixels in the directions of both height and width can be recognized effectively.
-On the other hand, the convolutional layer repeatedly calculates the same kernel and the input of different positions through the sliding window, thereby avoiding excessively large parameter sizes.

-A convolutional neural network is a network with convolutional layers.
-In this section, we will introduce an early convolutional neural network used to recognize handwritten digits in images - [LeNet5](http://yann.lecun.com/exdb/lenet/).
-Convolutional networks were invented by Yann LeCun and coworkers at AT&T Bell Labs in the early 90s.
-LeNet showed that it was possible to use gradient descent to train the convolutional neural network for handwritten digit recognition.
-It achieved outstanding results at the time (only matched by Support Vector Machines at the time).
+Each image in Fashion-MNIST consisted of a two-dimensional $28 \times 28$ matrix.
+To make this data amenable to multilayer perceptrons which anticapte receiving inputs as one-dimensional fixed-length vectors, we first flattened each image, yielding vectors of length 784, before processing them with a series of fully-connected layers.

+Now that we have introduced convolutional layers, we can keep the image in its original spatially-organized grid, processing it with a series of successive convolutional layers.
+Moreover, because we are using convolutional layers, we can enjoy a considerable savings in the number of parameters required.

+In this section, we will introduce one of the first published convolutional neural networks whose benefit was first demonstrated by Yann Lecun, then a researcher at AT&T Bell Labs, for the purpose of recognizing handwritten digits in images—[LeNet5](http://yann.lecun.com/exdb/lenet/).
+In the 90s, their experiments with LeNet gave the first compelling evidence that it was possible to train convolutional neural networks by backpropagation.
+Their model achieved outstanding results at the time (only matched by Support Vector Machines at the time) and was adopted to recognize digits for processing deposits in ATM machines.
+Some ATMs still runn the code
+that Yann and his colleague Leon Bottou wrote in the 1990s!

 ## LeNet

-LeNet is divided into two parts: a block of convolutional layers and one of fully connected ones.
-Below, we will introduce these two modules separately.
-Before going into details, let's briefly review the model in pictures.
-To illustrate the issue of channels and the specific layers we will use a rather description (later we will see how to convey the same information more concisely).
+In a rough sense, we can think LeNet as consisting of two parts:
+(i) a block of convolutional layers; and
+(ii) a block of fully-connected layers.
+Before getting into the weeds, let's briefly review the model in pictures.

 ![Data flow in LeNet 5.
 The input is a handwritten digit, the output a probabilitiy over 10 possible outcomes.](../img/lenet.svg)

-The basic units in the convolutional block are a convolutional layer and a subsequent average pooling layer (note that max-pooling works better, but it had not been invented in the 90s yet).
+The basic units in the convolutional block are a convolutional layer and a subsequent average pooling layer
+(note that max-pooling works better, but it had not been invented in the 90s yet).
 The convolutional layer is used to recognize the spatial patterns in the image, such as lines and the parts of objects, and the subsequent average pooling layer is used to reduce the dimensionality.
 The convolutional layer block is composed of repeated stacks of these two basic units.
-In the convolutional layer block, each convolutional layer uses a $5\times 5$ window and a sigmoid activation function for the output (note that ReLU works better, but it had not been invented in the 90s yet).
-The number of output channels for the first convolutional layer is 6, and the number of output channels for the second convolutional layer is increased to 16.
-This is because the height and width of the input of the second convolutional layer is smaller than that of the first convolutional layer.
+Each convolutional layer uses a $5\times 5$ kernel and processes each output with a sigmoid activation function (again, note that ReLUs are now known to work more reliably, but had not been invented yet).
+The first convolutional layer has 6 output channels, and second convolutional layer increases channel depth further to 16.

+However, coinciding with this increase in the number of channels, the height and width are shrunk considerably.
 Therefore, increasing the number of output channels makes the parameter sizes of the two convolutional layers similar.
-The window shape for the two average pooling layers of the convolutional layer block is $2\times 2$ and the stride is 2.
-Because the pooling window has the same shape as the stride, the areas covered by the pooling window sliding on each input do not overlap.
-In other words, the pooling layer performs downsampling.

-The output shape of the convolutional layer block is (batch size, channel, height, width).
-When the output of the convolutional layer block is passed into the fully connected layer block, the fully connected layer block flattens each example in the mini-batch.
-That is to say, the input shape of the fully connected layer will become two dimensional: the first dimension is the example in the mini-batch, the second dimension is the vector representation after each example is flattened, and the vector length is the product of channel, height, and width.
-The fully connected layer block has three fully connected layers.
-They have 120, 84, and 10 outputs, respectively.
-Here, 10 is the number of output classes.
+The two average pooling layers are of size $2\times 2$ and take stride 2 (note that this means they are non-overlapping).
+In other words, the pooling layer downsamples the representation to be precisely *one quarter* the pre-pooling size.

+The convolutional block emits an output with size given by (batch size, channel, height, width).
+Before we can pass the convolutional block's output to the fully-connected block, we must flatten each example in the mini-batch.
+In other words, we take this 4D input and tansform it into the 2D input expected by fully-connected layers: as a reminder, the first dimension indexes the examples in the mini-batch and the second gives the flat vector representation of each example.
+LeNet's fully-connected layer block has three fully-connected layers, with 120, 84, and 10 outputs, respectively.
+Because we are still performing classification, the 10 dimensional output layer corresponds to the number of possible output classes.

+While getting to the point
+where you truly understand
+what's going on inside LeNet
+may have taken a bit of work,
+you can see below that implementing it in a modern deep learning library is remarkably simple.
-Next, we implement the LeNet model through the Sequential class.
+Again, we'll rely on the Sequential class.

 ```{.python .input}
 import sys